- The average cost of car insurance in Rhode Island is $2,061 a year or $172 per month, based on our data analysis.

 Car insurance rates by city in Rhode Island

-Johnston is Rhode Island’s most expensive city for car insurance at an average cost of $2,644 annually.
-Newport East is the state’s least expensive city, with an average car insurance rate of $1,585 annually.
+Johnston is the priciest city in Rhode Island for car insurance, costing an average of $2,644 annually.
+On the other hand, Newport East is the most affordable city, where drivers pay an average of $1,585 per year for car insurance.

 Rates can also be influenced by factors such as uninsured motorist statistics, expenses related to repairs and medical treatment, as well as the overall crime rate in the city.

-The table below shows the average annual car insurance premiums for Rhode Island’s largest cities.
+Find below the average annual car insurance cost for drivers in some of Rhode Island’s major cities.

 Select your city below to see the insurance company and its average full coverage rates.